keptn/keptn.github.io/content/docs/0.6.0/usecases/onboard-carts-service/index.md

     keptn add-resource --project=sockshop --service=carts --stage=staging --resource=jmeter/load.jmx --resourceUri=jmeter/load.jmx
     ```

+**Note**: A basic health-check (i.e., accessing `/health` of the carts-service) is always triggered before the functional and performance tests are executed.
+This means, that if a `basiccheck.jmx` file is available, it will be executed first.
+The reason is that performance tests should not be executed if a basic health check fails.

 Since the carts service requires a mongodb database, a second service needs to be onboarded.

 * Onboard the **carts-db** service using the [onboard service](../../reference/cli/#keptn-onboard-service) command.
 The `--deployment-strategy` flag specifies that for this service a *direct* deployment strategy in all stages should be used regardless of the deployment strategy specified in the shipyard.
 Thus, the database is not blue/green deployed.